Fall Prevention Exercises & Balance Training

 For broader Queensland guidance, the Queensland Health Stay On Your Feet resources explain why balance-challenging exercise and strength work are central to falls prevention.

-Technology can support practice and feedback, especially when it helps you stick with a program.
-Some people use step counters, guided exercise videos, or simple balance apps.
-Digital versions of structured programs such as the Otago Exercise Program may improve balance, strength, and confidence when completed consistently.
+Technology can support practice and feedback, especially when it helps you stay consistent.
+Some people use step counters, guided exercise videos or simple balance apps.
+Digital versions of structured programs, such as the Otago Exercise Program, may improve balance, strength and falls confidence when completed consistently.

 - Sleep and energy so reactions stay sharper